 The works of two notable Memphis photographers are included in the collection.
 J. C. Coovert and Clifford H. Poland captured buildings, events and scenes of everyday life in Memphis from the 1880s to the 1950s.
 Major themes in the collection include bridges, buildings, the cotton and hardwood timber industries, fairs, floods, businesses, transportation, historic homes, portraits and street scenes.

-For more photographs from other sources such as the Library of Congress, visit our Other Digital Local History Resources page.
+For more photographs from other sources such as the Library of Congress, visit our Local History page.